 How to Shave a Cat

-Keep in mind that every cat is different, and some will resist shaving more than others.
+You can take your cat to a groomer to have him shaved, but if you want to do it yourself keep in mind that every cat is different, and some will resist shaving more than others.
 Use these tips and procedures to make sure your cat gets a safe and comfortable shave.

 1. Trim Her Nails First